matthieumeo/cookiecutter-pyxu/PROMPTS.md

 This prompt allows you to choose from a variety of open source licensing options for your plugin.
-Choosing any of the options will lead to a boilerplate `LICENSE` file being added to the root of your plugin directory, as well as the [SPDX identifier](https://spdx.org/licenses/) for that license being listed in your `setup.cfg` under the `license` field.
+Choosing any of the options will lead to a boilerplate `LICENSE` file being added to the root of your plugin directory, as well as the [SPDX identifier](https://spdx.org/licenses/) for that license being listed in your `pyproject.toml` under the `license` field.

 License options include: [BSD-3], [MIT], [MPL v2.0], [Apache v2.0], [GNU GPL v3.0], or [GNU LGPL v3.0]